Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Methods

-We implemented the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal}, a widely utilized method for training policies in reinforcement learning tasks \cite{yang2024crowdsourcing,das2024proximal,yau2024proximal,klein2024optimizing}, within our Reinforcement Learning (RL) framework.
-Our goal was to leverage this algorithm to guide the model in learning a policy where, upon receiving a protein amino acid sequence as input, the model would generate a molecule compound (drug) tailored to the particular protein.
-We employed the molt5-base model, which we had previously fine-tuned, as the initial model.
-We then proceeded to update and assess the model's performance before and after the fine-tuning process.
-We employed a combined reward function to optimize the model and align it with the desired performance, which will be elaborated upon in the subsequent subsection.
+We used the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal}, a widely utilized method for training policies in reinforcement learning tasks \cite{yang2024crowdsourcing,das2024proximal,yau2024proximal,klein2024optimizing}, within our Reinforcement Learning (RL) framework.
+Our goal was to use this algorithm to guide the model in learning a policy where, upon receiving a protein amino acid sequence as input, the model would generate a molecule compound (drug) tailored to the specific protein, as shown in Stage II of Figure \ref{pipe}.
+We used the molt5-base model, which we had previously fine-tuned, as the starting point.
+We then fine-tuned it a second time using an RL policy.
+Reward selection is crucial in RL, as it acts as the feedback signal given to an agent, reflecting its actions and the state of the environment.
+It measures the agent's performance and indicates its effectiveness in completing tasks.
+Therefore, we adopted a composite reward strategy, as illustrated in Figure \ref{RewardFig}, to achieve the desired level of performance.
+The rewards used in our approach are as follows: